top of page

 Danbury Republican Town Committee knows that our strength lies not only in the words we stand by, but most importantly through the actions of our initiatives.
 Our Political Party Organization realized that by working together we could overcome our challenges much more efficiently, and that is why we ultimately decided to launch Danbury Republican Town Committee.

-Michael Safranek, Committee Chairman
+Michael Coelho, Committee Chairman

 Email: danburyrtc@yahoo.com